ixofoundation/ixo-multiclient-sdk/README.md

 #### DAODAO Contracts
 The basic DAO contracts are forked from the DAO-DAO Github organisation's [dao-contracts repository.](https://github.com/DA0-DA0/dao-contracts)

-IXO has implemented the contracts in an innovative manner and this implementation is generally available [DAO Tooling in Impacts Portal](https://github.com/ixofoundation/ixo-webclient).
+IXO has implemented the contracts in an innovative manner and this implementation is generally available as [DAO Tooling in the Impacts Portal](https://github.com/ixofoundation/ixo-webclient).

 Examples of how to use DAODAO Contracts [can be found here](https://github.com/ixofoundation/ixo-webclient/blob/40f9c34b161d4419a1a1490f555a0ac89f10dba6/apps/web/src/components/Modals/AddActionModal/SetupAddEntityModal.tsx).

+See [potential use cases](./USE_CASES.md/#daodao-contracts) that may be applicable to your application.

 ### Notes